 It's little wonder that the scene of such a magical experience has become one of the Irwins' favourite destinations.

 Inside this highly protected green zone – Lady Elliot Island is a 46-hectare island sanctuary and marine park with more than 1200 species of marine life including manta rays and sea turtles – the Irwins can shrug off their signature khakis and just be themselves.

 Here, Terri reveals to The Weekly that the tragic death of her husband Steve, in 2006, drew the family together and made the bonds between them even stronger.

 That strength, she says, carried them through many years of grief and laid the foundation for a family tie that is extremely close.

 "We are a family who works together, lives together and holidays together – we spend almost every moment in each other's company, whether it's at Australia Zoo or on one of our conservation properties here in Australia or making a documentary somewhere in Africa, so it's vitally important that we have great relationships – and we do," says Terri.

 "We communicate well, and I think it's a natural effect of losing Steve.
 I think we became closer and stronger as a family and we have developed this awareness that allows us to truly value the people closest to us even more than we already did.

 "It's sad that it takes a tragedy such as Steve's death to amp that up in your life, but it does make you want to live every day to the fullest and appreciate the people you love.
 I'm the first to admit that I can be a little overwhelming sometimes, but I have a saying that I think is very true.
 It's that the meaning of life is unconditional love and that's what we have for each other."

-During our three days on Lady Elliot Island, the Irwins, accompanied by Chandler Powell, Bindi's boyfriend, reveal themselves to be funny, warm and welcoming.
+During our three days on Lady Elliot Island, the Irwins, accompanied by Chandler Powell, Bindi's now husband, reveal themselves to be funny, warm and welcoming.